Saarvik-got-it/smarter-blinkit/README.md

 > An AI-powered marketplace connecting buyers and local sellers.
 Instead of item-by-item searching, simply describe what you need — the AI fills your cart automatically.

-**Status: � All 4 Stages Complete — Foundation, Automator, Orchestrator, God Mode**
+**Status: � All 4 Stages Complete — Foundation, Automator, Orchestrator, God Mode (Corrected readme)**

 ---